NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerHeartPolarMaps/Readme.md

 1. Create method for automatic LV long-axis detection (or require user to define using markers at apex and center of LV)
 1. Create method for interactive plot of polar coordinates in Slicer (similar to matplotlib 'polar' plot type https://matplotlib.org/stable/gallery/pie_and_polar_charts/polar_demo.html)
 1. Create method for apical sampling (or, eventually, allow user to select one of 3 common methods of apical sampling for polar maps)
-1. Implement some level of semi-automatic LV myocardial segmentation (first for nuclear imaging following [this workflow)]
+1. Implement some level of semi-automatic LV myocardial segmentation (anything existing to leverage?)

 ## Progress and Next Steps

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
 If there are specific steps that you could not complete then you can describe them here, too. -->

-1. In MATLAB, implemented 3D surface to polar plot method
+1. (Complete) Create initial extension with basic polar plot capabilities for surface data
-1. ...
+1. (To Do) Try to solve objective C - interactive plots with connection to 3D
-1. ...
+1. (To Do) Work with sample data to develop sampling method for nuclear imaging data to create polar map.

 # Illustrations